Robert-van-Engelen/Forth500/PockEmul/README.md

 5. Turn the PC-E500S on, press PF1 twice to initialize memory S1 and S2
 6. Press BASIC and Enter `INIT "F:255K"` to format the F: drive
 7. Enter `POKE &BFE03,&1A,&FD,&0B,0,&FC,0: CALL &FFFD8` to reserve 64KB
-    memory, this resets the machine
+    memory, this resets the machine and `FRE0` should be reduced by 64K to show `193464` or about, if no BASIC programs are present
 8. Press BASIC and enter `COPY "X:FORTH500.IMG" TO "F:"` to copy the Forth500 binary to the RAM disk F: drive
 9. Enter `LOAD M "F:FORTH500.IMG"` to load Forth500 in reserved RAM then`CALL